PennyTrain/Aquarium/README.md

 ---
 - When validating my HTML I inspected the page in order to get the raw HTML due to Django using template tags it is not possible to just copy and paste the files.
 - The only errors I got were stray th, tr and td elements when using {{forms}}.
+- However all original HTML written by me contained no errors
 - I ran my HTML through [W3 Validator](https://validator.w3.org/)

+- Home Page: No errors
+- Gallery Page: No errors
+- Reviews Page: No errors
+- Log Out Page: No errors
+- Review Detail Page: No errors
+- Delete Profile Page: No errors
+- Sign Up Page: There were errors in the built in forms I used, however I cannot access them to change it.
+The only errors I got were stray th, tr, td and ul elements when using {{forms}}.
+- Log In Page: There were errors in the built in forms I used, however I cannot access them to change it.
+The only errors I got were stray th, tr and td elements when using {{forms}}.
+- Profile Page: There were errors in the built in forms I used, however I cannot access them to change it.
+The only errors I got were stray th, tr and td elements when using {{forms}}.
+- Create Review Page: There were errors in the built in forms I used, however I cannot access them to change it.
+The only errors I got were stray th, tr and td elements when using {{forms}}.
+- Update Review Page: There were errors in the built in forms I used, however I cannot access them to change it.
+The only errors I got were stray th, tr and td elements when using {{forms}}.

 ### Unregistered site user access
 ---